 Television has come a long way since it was first labeled as a “vast wasteland” by former FCC Chairman Newton Minow.
 From classic shows like “I Love Lucy” to modern favorites such as “Game of Thrones” and “Doctor Who,” television has transformed from simple entertainment into an innovative medium for creating intricate stories that engage with viewers on multiple levels.

-Of all these episodes, only a few have achieved perfect scores according to IMDb’s top 10 list, which exemplify the best storytelling ability across genres – high-fantasy tales or adventurous sagas spanning time and space.
+Only a few of these episodes have achieved perfect scores according to IMDb’s Top 10 Best TV Episodes list, which exemplifies the best storytelling ability across genres – high-fantasy tales or adventurous sagas spanning time and space.
 From “Breaking Bad” to “Attack on Titan,” each one made its mark not just through thrilling plotlines but also emotional depth and compelling characters – criteria judging them among some of the most memorable TV moments ever produced.

 Regardless of genre, these shows have become cultural phenomena, proving that with the right content and real dedication – television can bring to life stories just as captivating as any other medium.

 As of 2023, over 20 TV episodes have rated 9.9/10 on IMDb.
-We used total votes as the tie-breaker for this IMDb Top Episodes list.
+We used total votes as the tie-breaker for this IMDb Top 10 Best TV Episodes list.

 Top 10 Highest-Rated TV Episodes, Ranked on IMDb